PyConTH/www/site/pages/code-war.rst

 Rules of the Game
 =================

-1. One laptop per team and no internet use at any time.
-You will be live coding.
+1. One laptop per team.
+You will be live coding up on the big screen.
 2. Any programming language you want as long as your IDE has a large font size.
 3. Teams are min 3 people, max 5.
 Don’t have a team?
 We will find one for you.
 4. Qualification round (7pm sharp).
 First 8 correct submissions are in.